isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 ### The Star and the Snowflake

-For OLTP databases, normalization to the 3rd normal form is ideal.
+For OLTP databases, normalization to the third normal form is ideal.
 However, in data warehousing, where we are interested in historical data, normalization isn't as crucial.
 The logged data usually doesn't change much after the fact.
 Any necessary changes, such as backfilling or corrections, are managed within a specific time window.